 This article deals with the following topics regarding the dispersion of light through a prism.

 - What is the dispersion of light?

 - How is light refracted through a glass prism?

-- Why does light split into its spectrum of colors in a prism but not in a glass slab?
+- Why does light split into its spectrum of colours in a prism but not in a glass slab?

-- What is the significance of the dispersion of light into its spectrum of colors?
+- What is the significance of the dispersion of light into its spectrum of colours?

 What is Dispersion of Light?

-When white light is passed through a glass prism it splits into its spectrum of colors (in order violet, indigo, blue, green, yellow, orange and red) and this process of white light splitting into its constituent colors is termed as dispersion.
+When white light is passed through a glass prism it splits into its spectrum of colours (in order violet, indigo, blue, green, yellow, orange and red) and this process of white light splitting into its constituent colours is termed as dispersion.

 How is light refracted through a glass prism?

-The different colors in the spectrum of light have different wavelengths.
+- The different colours in the spectrum of light have different wavelengths.
 Therefore, the speed with which they all bend varies depending on this wavelength, where violet bends the most, having the shortest wavelength and red bends the least, having the longest wavelength.

-Because of this, the dispersion of white light into its spectrum of colors takes place when refracted through a prism.
+- Because of this, the dispersion of white light into its spectrum of colours takes place when refracted through a prism.

-Why does light split into its spectrum of colors in a prism but not in a glass slab?
+Why does light split into its spectrum of colours in a prism but not in a glass slab?

-Actually, light does disperse into its spectrum of colors in a glass slab as well.
+Actually, light does disperse into its spectrum of colours in a glass slab as well.
 We can see this if we observe it in a particular way.
 Before we proceed you should know something about refractive indices.
 They aren’t constant.
 They vary with the frequency of light and hence the wavelength.

 - Now, for white light to pass through a glass slab or a glass prism, it is refracted not once, but twice.
 It first travels from air to glass and then from glass to air.
 At the first instance of refraction, it slows down and at the second it speeds upright?